 There is a limit of five submissions per runner.
 This includes different categories.
 You can exceed this maximum by being part of a race or co-op run another runner has submitted.
 These do not count towards your personal total.

-We invite you to submit games that you have not learnt or mastered yet.
+We want to incentivize runners to go out of their comfort zone and learn new games instead of submitting their same base repertoire event after event.
+Therefore we invite you to submit games that you have not learnt or mastered yet.
 But after the point that your submission passes the first cut you need to actively show significant (weekly) progress.
 By the time of schedule release, aim to be in form and proficient enough to perform at the event.

 When submitting your game you will be asked to provide a short description about the game as well as the run / showcase / exhibition, a video showcasing it as well as information about your personal progress.
 Bonus points for submitting a video with marathon-like commentary!